coostdocs/codoc/content/en/co/fastream.md

 template<typename T> fastream& operator<<(T v);
 ```

-**Streaming output operation**

 - The first 4 versions are equivalent to `append(s)`.
-- In the fifth version, T can be any built-in data type, such as bool, char, int, double, void* and so on.
+- In the fifth version, T can be any built-in type like bool, char, int, double, void*, etc.

 - Example

 ```cpp
 fastream s;